-Council on the Ageing (COTA) NSW has launched their research report Debt, Rent and Homelessness: An Insecure Future, highlighting the housing challenges faced by home owners and renters over the age of 50 in the state.
+COTA NSW has launched its research report Debt, Rent and Homelessness: An Insecure Future, highlighting the housing challenges faced by home owners and renters over the age of 50 in the state.

 COTA NSW CEO Meagan Lawson said that the findings in the report show a clear need for better provision of affordable, accessible and appropriate housing for older people.